BDC Hamburger Icon

 To learn more about some of the applications that integrate with Stax, check out our QuickBooks Online review, our Keap CRM software review and our review of Salesforce CRM.

-Mobile App
+Mobile app

-Not all credit card processors include a mobile app, so many businesses will find the Stax Pay mobile app helpful.
-You can pair the Stax Pay mobile app with a mobile reader to accept credit card payments on a mobile phone.
-Use the app to enter card details or swipe/dip and send receipts and invoices to customers.
-You can also perform other POS functions, such as accepting tips, applying discounts and issuing refunds.
-We like that all transaction information syncs with the Stax platform so you can review everything later in the browser version.
+Not all credit card processors include a mobile app, so many businesses will find the Stax Pay mobile app extremely helpful.
+You can pair it with a mobile reader to accept credit card payments on a mobile phone, creating an effective mobile POS system.
+The app allows you to manually enter card details, swipe or dip cards, and send receipts and invoices to customers.
+You can also perform key POS functions, such as accepting tips, applying discounts and issuing refunds.

 Invoicing